Season of Glass (album): Background

 The album was released less than six months after Lennon's death and deals with it directly in songs such as "Goodbye Sadness" and "I Don't Know Why".
 Lennon and Ono's son Sean Lennon features on "Even When You're Far Away", recounting a story his father used to tell him.

-The front cover features Lennon's bloodstained glasses (the same ones that Lennon wore on the day of his death) positioned next to a half empty glass of water, with a view of Central Park in the background.
+The front cover depicts Lennon's bloodstained glasses (worn on the day of his murder) next to a half-full glass of water, with a view of Central Park in the background.
 The choice of album cover was considered controversial by the record company:

 Reception

 Season of Glass charted at number 49 on the Billboard 200, making it Ono's highest-charting solo album to date.
+The songs "Mindweaver" and "Goodbye Sadness" received medium airplay on the Santa Rosa station KHTH soon after the album's release.

 Billboard magazine gave the album a positive review, describing the album as Ono's "reaffirmation in life", containing a sense that she will "brave the crisis".
 Billboard also described the album as having "a minimum of quirks" and sounded more commercial than any of her previous albums.
 The songs "I Don't Know Why", "Goodbye Sadness", "Turn of the Wheel" and "She Gets Down on Her Knees" were chosen as the best cuts from the album.

 Music journalist Robert Christgau stated that "damn near every song [on the album] is affecting".
 He described the transition from the "retrospective irony" of "Extension 33" to the "cut-off vulnerability" of "No, No, No" as "positively gut-wrenching".

 In a review for the 1997 reissue, Ryan Schreiber of Pitchfork called the album "a landmark in musical history" that "[encapsulated] Yoko's sadness" as well as the sadness felt around the world by John Lennon's death.
 He added that the album showcased Ono's "remarkable strength" and described the bonus demo recording of "I Don't Know Why" on the reissue as "harrowing".

-Pitchforks Jayson Greene reviewed the album a second time in 2023, giving it a higher score of 8.8 compared to the website's original 7.7 score in their 1997 review.
-Greene described the album as a "survivor's statement" and the song "I Don't Know Why" as "harrowing and plainspoken" and "Goodbye Sadness" as "heart-rending".
+Pitchfork reviewed the album a second time in 2023, giving it a higher score of 8.8 compared to the website's original 7.7 score in their 1997 review.
+Jayson Greene described the album as a "survivor's statement" and the song "I Don't Know Why" as "harrowing and plainspoken" and "Goodbye Sadness" as "heart-rending".
 He noted that the songs "Goodbye Sadness", "Toyboat", "Silver Horse" and "Mother of the Universe" featured Ono singing "gorgeous, long-breathed melodies [...] while the music gently rocks and sways".
 Greene stated that the songs on Season of Glass were "lullabies to hope, delivered with the beatific calm of a dying opera heroine's final aria".
 He did however feel that the omission of "Walking on Thin Ice" was "like a glitch in the historical record" and should have had a place on the album.

 Pitchfork listed Season of Glass as one of the best 200 albums of the 1980s.